EriveltoSilva/frontend-challenge/README.md

 <h2 id="about">🧠 About</h2>

 <p>
-The goal of this project is to enhance my frontend development skills using Next.js, with a focus on server components and their iterations.
+The goal of this project is to enhance my frontend development skills using Next.js, tailwindCss and TypeScript, with a focus on server components and their iterations.
 This project provides an opportunity to explore new approaches to solving technical challenges, particularly in consuming GraphQL APIs.
 </p>

 <p>